 When your blender is capable of blending an iPhone, you know you’ve got plenty of horsepower.

-The good news: both Vitamix and Blendtec offer blenders with amazing horsepower!
+Both Vitamix and Blendtec offer blenders with amazing horsepower!
 Any of the models offered by either company have more than enough power to handle the ingredients you put in—and, yes, that includes smart phones.
-One word of warning: an iPhone usually doesn’t make a great smoothie ingredient.

 Truth is, most people would have a tough time telling the difference between a smoothie made in a Vitamix and one made in a Blendtec.
 They both produce a smoothie with a creamy consistency and they both can heat up soup using just the friction created by the spinning of the blades.
 Bottom line: you won’t miss out on much power no matter which you choose.